s-chand/s-chand/README.md

 I'm currently working on...

 - 📝 Typescript stuff at work.
-- 🟢 SaaS platform design, development & maintenance
+- 🟢 Solving problems for customers in the finance space
 - 🧭 Developer tooling